dharmik-trc/survey-concierge/backend/survey/exports/README.md

 - [ ] Only completed responses
 - [ ] Mix of partial and completed
 - [ ] Questions with sub-fields (forms, grids)
+- [ ] Multi-select questions with various options selected
+- [ ] Multi-select questions with special options (Other, None of the Above)
 - [ ] Questions with simple answers (text, single choice)
 - [ ] Large datasets (100+ sessions)
 - [ ] Special characters in answers